alex-a404/rt-emotions/readme.md

 1. To launch the app in standalone (local face/hand recognition only mode with no producing or analytics) mode: <br>
 `docker compose up --build standalone`
 <br>Then visit localhost:8501 and enjoy!
+2. To launch the full pipeline:
+`docker compose up --build`.
+This will start all the services.
+Once started, run `docker compose up flink-sql-job`.
+This will launch an updating dashboard.

 Remarks: